Hurricane Julia expected to form over Caribbean this weekend

 At 5 a.m.
 ET Friday, Tropical Depression 13 was about 35 miles southeast of the Guajira Peninsula in Colombia, South America’s northernmost point.
 It had maximum sustained winds of 35 mph.
 The system was moving west at 15 mph, and that general motion was expected to continue through Sunday, the NHC said.

-It’s forecast to pass near or over the peninsula Friday morning, then move over across the southwestern Caribbean Sea and near San Andres and Providencia Islands the rest of Friday and Saturday.
+It’s forecast to pass near or over the peninsula Friday morning then move across the southwestern Caribbean Sea and near San Andres and Providencia Islands for the rest of Friday and Saturday.
 It should near the coast of Nicaragua on Sunday.

-It poses no threat to Florida, according to Storm Team 8 Meteorologist Leigh Spann.
+It poses no threat to Florida, according to WFLA Meteorologist Leigh Spann.
+Last week, Hurricane Ian battered the state after making landfall as a powerful Category 4 storm.

 The storm surge could raise water levels about 1 to 3 feet above normal tides in some areas.